FAIR FIGHTING RULE #10: Pray Together

 End disagreements with prayer, reuniting with each other before God.

-Praying for each other helps you start to pay attention to how the other person is feeling and God softens your heart toward your partner.
+Praying for each other helps you start to pay attention to how the other person is feeling and allows God to soften your heart toward your partner.
+It’s difficult to stay angry when kneeling with your spouse before the throne of God!

-Prayer is our powerful connection to God for him to be able shape our lives, change our hearts, and influence our behaviors.
+Prayer is our powerful connection to God through which he is able to shape our lives, change our hearts, and influence our behaviors.
 When together we lay our struggles at his feet, he can work powerfully in our lives.

 Subscribe to Family Fire and receive 10 Rules for Fair Fighting for free.